zdharma-continuum/zbrowse/README.md

 # ZBrowse

-When doing a shell work, it is often the case that `echo $variable` is invoked multiple times, to check result of a loop, etc. Now, just pressing `Ctrl-B` is needed, with `ZBrowse` – `Zshell` variable browser:
+When doing shell work, it is often the case that `echo $variable` is invoked multiple times, to check result of a loop, etc. With ZBrowse, you just need to press `Ctrl-B`, which invokes the `ZBrowse` – `Zshell` variable browser:

 ![ZBrowse](https://github.com/zdharma/zbrowse/blob/master/images/zbrowse.png)